chocolatiers/doom-cover-art/README.md

-High-resolution versions of the cover artwork for the various Doom games.
+This is a collection of high-resolution versions of the cover artwork for games in the Doom series.
+The Doom games have a distinctive style of cover artwork reminiscent of '80s heavy metal album covers.

 * [Doom Logo](Adrian%20Carmack%20-%20Doom%20Logo.png) - Just a high resolution
   version of the original Doom logo by Adrian Carmack.